payu-org/payu/docs/source/config.rst

       returns an error code.
 Useful for automatic error postmortem.

    ``sync``
-      User-defined command to be called at the start of the ``sync`` pbs job.
+      User-defined command to be called at the start of the ``sync`` PBS job.
       This is useful for any post-processing before syncing files to a remote archive.
+Note these scripts are only run if automatic syncing is enabled or if payu sync is run manually.

 ``postscript``
    This is an older, less user-friendly, method to submit a script after ``payu``